-(A) General 52
+Part III - - At the Airport/ During Travel .49

-(B) Acceptance of Infants and Children 53
+Rule 6 0: Acceptance of Children for Travel .
+50

-(C) Documentation 54

-(D) Unaccompanied Minors 54

-Rule 65 : Unaccompanied Minors .
-55

 (A) General

+(B) Acceptance of Infants and Children 51

+(C) Documentation 52

+(D) Unaccompanied Minors 52

+Rule 6 5: Unaccompanied Minors .
+53

+(A) General 53

-(B) Age Restrictions
+(B) Age Restrictions 53

-(C) Travel Restrictions
+(C) Travel Restrictions 53

-(D) Fares and Charges 55
+(D) Fares and Charges

-(E) Conditions of Application for Unaccompanied Travel 56
+(E) Conditions of Application for Unaccompanied Travel

-(F) Carrier's Responsibility
+(F) Carrier's Responsibility 55

-Rule 71 : Carriage of Persons with Disabilities - Small Carrier Non-ATPDR Operating
+Rule 7 1: Carriage of Persons with Disabilities - Small Carrier Non-ATPDR Operating

-t with 29 or Less Passenger Seats .
-58
+Aircraf t with 29 or Less Passenger Seats .
+56

 (A) Application

-(B) Acceptance for Carriage 58
+(B) Acceptance for Carriage 56

-(C) Reservations - Information About Services and Seating Assignments 59
+(C) Reservations - Information About Services and Seating Assignments

 (D) Written Confirmation of Services

-(E) Services for Which No Advance Notice is Required 60
+(E) Services for Which No Advance Notice is Required

 (F) Services for Which Advance Notice is Required

-(G) Acceptance of Aids 61
+(G) Acceptance of Aids

-(H) Acceptance of Service Animals 62
+(H) Acceptance of Service Animals

-(1) Acceptance of Emotional Support Animals 63
+(1) Acceptance of Emotional Support Animals

-(J) Other Services for Persons with Disabilities 64
+(L) Other Services for Persons with Disabilities 61

-Rule 75 : Acceptance of Animals (Pets and Search and Rescue Dogs) .
-65
+Rule 7 5: Acceptance of Animals (Pets, Service Dogs, and Search and Rescue Dogs)

 (A) Application

-(B) General 65
+(B) General Conditions of Acceptance

+(C) Acceptance of Pets - Additional Conditions

+(D) Acceptance of Service Dogs - Additional Conditions

-(C) Search and Rescue Dogs 65
+(E) Acceptance of Search and Rescue Dogs - Additional Conditions 65

-(D) Pets

-Rule 80): Administrative Formalities - Travel Documents, Customs and Security 68
+Rule 8 0: Administrative Formalities - Travel Documents, Customs and Security .
+66

 (A) General

-(F) (B) Travel Documents
+(B) Travel Documents

-(C) Customs and Security Matters
+(C) Customs and Security Matters 67

-5: Ground Transfer Services
+Rule 8 5: Ground Transfer Services .
+68

-(A)

-. ,

-): Delay or Cancellation - Outside the Carrier's Control

-(A) (B) Applicability General
+(A) General 68

-(B) Situations Outside the Carrier's Control

-(C) / Z

-(D) Communication with Passengers - Delay or Cancellation Outside the Carrier's Control (E) Alternate Arrangements - Delay or Cancellation Outside the Carrier's Control73 Rule 91 : Delay or Cancellation - Within the Carrier's Control and Within the Carrier's but Required for Safety Purposes (A) Applicability (B) General (C) Communication with Passengers - Delay or Cancellation - Within the Carrier's Control and Within the Carrier's Control but Required for Safety Purposes77 (D) Alternate Arrangements - Delay or Cancellation - Within the Carrier's Control and Within the Carrier's Control but Required for Safety Purposes77 (E) Standards of Treatment - Delay or Cancellation - Within the Carrier's Control and Within the Carrier's Control but Required for Safety Purposes79 (F) Compensation - Delay or Cancellation - Within the Carrier's Control and Not Required for Safety Purposes80 Rule 92 : Tarmac Delay (A) Applicability (B) General (C) Tarmac Delay (Over 3 Hours) Carrier Obligations at an Airport in Canada83 Rule 95 : Denial of Boarding - Outside the Carrier's Control (A) Applicability (B) General (C) Situations Outside the Carrier's Control (D) Communication with Passengers - Denial of Boarding - Outside the Carrier's Control (E) Alternate Arrangements - Denial of Boarding Outside the Carrier's Control87 Rule 96 : Denial of Boarding - Within the Carrier's Control and Within The Carrier's Control but Rec uired for Safety Purposes (A) Applicability (B) General (C) Denial of Boarding - Within the Carrier's Control and Within the Carrier's Control but Required for Safety Purposes - Request for Volunteers (D) Communication with Passengers - Denial of Boarding - Within the Carrier's Control and Within the Carrier's Control but Required for Safety Purposes (E) Alternate Arrangements - Denial of Boarding - Within the Carrier's Control and i · Alternate Arrangements - Denial of Boarding - Within the Carrier's Control and Within the Carrier's Control but Required for Safety Purposes (F) Alternate Arrangements - Denial of Boarding - Within the Carrier's Control and Within the Carrier's Control but Required for Safety Purposes Alternate Arrangements - Denial of Boarding - Within the Carrier's Control and Within the Carrier's Control but Required for Safety Purposes (F) (G) Alternate Arrangements - Denial of Boarding - Within the Carrier's Control and Within the Carrier's Control but Required for Safety Purposes
+(A) Applicability (C) Situations Outside the Carrier's Control (D) Communication with Passengers - Delay or Cancellation Outside the Carrier's Control Control (E) Alternate Arrangements - Delay or Cancellation Outside the Carrier's Control .71 Rule 91: Delay or Cancellation - Within the Carrier's Control and Within the Carrier's Control but Required for Safety Purposes Rule 91: Delay or Cancellation - Within the Carrier's Control and Within the Carrier'sControl but Required for Safety Purposes74(A) Applicability74(B) General74(C) Communication with Passengers - Delay or Cancellation - Within the Carrier's Control but Required for Safety Purposes74(A) Applicability74(B) General74(C) Communication with Passengers - Delay or Cancellation - Within the Carrier's (A) Applicability (B) General (C) Communication with Passengers - Delay or Cancellation - Within the Carrier's Control and Within the Carrier's Control but Required for Safety Purposes75 (D) Alternate Arrangements - Delay or Cancellation - Within the Carrier's Control and Within the Carrier's Control but Required for Safety Purposes (E) Standards of Treatment - Delay or Cancellation - Within the Carrier's Control and Within the Carrier's Control but Required for Safety Purposes (F) Compensation - Delay or Cancellation - Within the Carrier's Control and Not Required for Safety Purposes78 Rule 92: Tarmac Delay (A) Applicability (B) General (C) Tarmac Delay (Over 3 Hours) Carrier Obligations at an Airport in Canada81 Rule 95: Denial of Boarding - Outside the Carrier's Control (A) Applicability83 (B) General83 (C) Situations Outside the Carrier's Control84 (D) Communication with Passengers - Denial of Boarding - Outside the Carrier's Control85 (E) Alternate Arrangements - Denial of Boarding Outside the Carrier's Control85 Rule 96: Denial of Boarding - Within the Carrier's Control and Within The Carrier's Control but Required for Safety Purposes (A) Applicability (B) General (C) Denial of Boarding - Within the Carrier's Control and Within the Carrier's Control but Required for Safety Purposes - Request for Volunteers (D) Communication with Passengers - Denial of Boarding - Within the Carrier's Control and Within the Carrier's Control but Required for Safety Purposes89 (E) Alternate Arrangements - Denial of Boarding - Within the Carrier's Control and Within the Carrier's Control but Required for Safety Purposes